Aryan6728/dydx/README.md

 3. Run the app:
    `npm run dev`

    at in the your game
+   by Mahesh Vishwakarma